DanielMueller1309/linux/Programme/tmux/tmux.md

 When you do a `CTRL+c`, the stuff you copy is stored in your computer's buffer, called ‘clipboard’ from where you can paste anywhere by doing a `CTRL+v`.
 Tmux has it's own buffer for coppying, which we'll call ‘tmux buffer’.
 Our goal is to understand in a Tmux session how to copy to tmux buffer, and also to clipboard.

-You can always copy stuff into clipboard while usin Tmux.
+You can always copy stuff into clipboard while using Tmux.
 “Why do I need a Tmux buffer then”, you might wonder.
 This is because, in your shell, the text you want to select might not fit in your current screen (e.g. output of cat /etc/passwd file).
 If you copy normally, you will only be able to copy text visible on your screen, and not the output which is ‘scrolled up’ due to a lot of output.

 #### Tmux copy-paste - the defaults
 The defaults are slighly involved, so this section is purely for informational purposes, and shouldn't be memorized.
 Skipping this section is perfectly okay.